-My research in the metaphysics of science focuses on questions surrounding the role of mathematics in the empirical sciences, the relationship of math to modality, and whether laws of nature have modal force.
-I am interested in the relationship between structuralism in mathematics and ontic structural realism in the philosophy of physics.
-I also work on information-theoretic conceptions of ontology.
+My research in the metaphysics of science focuses on the role of mathematics in the empirical sciences, the relationship of math to modality, and the question of whether laws of nature have natural necessity.
+I work on structuralism in math and science, and I am particularly interested in the relationship between structuralism in mathematics and ontic structural realism in the philosophy of physics.

 - “Epistemic Exploitation.”
 (2016) Ergo 3.22.

 - “The Applicability of Mathematics to Physical Modality.”
 (2016) Synthese, 1-17.

 - “What A Structuralist Theory of Properties Could Not Be, (2016) in A. Marmodoro, and

 D. Yates (eds.)
 The Metaphysics of Relations.
 Oxford University Press.

 - “Necessary Laws and Chemical Kinds.”
 (2014) Australasian Journal of Philosophy 92.4: